Enlarged Prostate Treatment in St. Petersburg, FL

 What Is BPH?

-As men age, it is very common for their prostate to continue growing larger, which will often cause issues between age 50 and 60, and beyond.
+As men age, it is very common for their prostate to continue growing larger, which will often cause issues between ages 50 and 60, and beyond.

 An enlarged prostate is medically known as benign prostatic hyperplasia, or BPH.
 This condition describes a prostate that has grown large enough to exceed its natural boundaries and begin to push down on the urethra.

-This added pressure typically results in problems of the urinary system such as:
+This added pressure typically results in problems in the urinary system such as: